-Our Board of Trustees believes that Mr. Chee's operational experience as a Senior Managing Director in the Tactical Opportunities Group at Blackstone and GSO Capital Partners, together with his experience as a Principal with TPG-Axon give him the qualifications and skills to serve as a trustee of our Company.
+Our Board of Trustees believes that Mr. Ike's operational experience as a Principal in the Tactical Opportunities Group at Blackstone and as a Principal at Third Point, together with his experience as a an investment professional at TPG Capital and as an investment banker at Lazard, give him the qualifications and skills to serve as a trustee of our Company.